sandeepnmenon/sandeepnmenon/README.md

 # Hello!
 I'm Sandeep
-Is it just me or Github homepage is way more exciting than Instagram.
-I quit instagram scrolling with Github scrolling :P

 <!--
 **sandeepnmenon/sandeepnmenon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.